TrueFit/CashRegister/README.md

 randomly choose which denomination to start with, then which one is next, etc. until all change has been allocated.

+Even the definition of "divisible by 3" can be confusing.
+For example, 3.33 clearly is, and 2.18 clearly is not, but what about 2.34?
+The quotient is 0.78.
+Since we are dealing with money, my definition is "multiply by 100 and then is it divisible by 3"?

 The Problem
 -----------
 Creative Cash Draw Solutions is a client who wants to provide something different for the cashiers who use their system.